statamic/docs/content/collections/docs/content-managers-guide.md

 This is important information, so please read this whole section.
 All Statamic sites are **self-hosted**.
 This means that each Statamic site is a unique _copy_ of the Statamic application, and is running on a server that you, your company, or web design/development agency owns or has access to.

-And since your Statamic site is running on a server that isn't ours, it means we **do no have access to it**.
+And since your Statamic site is running on a server that isn't ours, it means we **do not have access to it**.
 We can't sign in to your control panel and reset a password for you, give a user more permissions or access, make changes to the site, read the code, or kick out annoying users with bad grammar.

 It might seem like that's a big downside if you're running into a problem that you feel our support team should be able to fix from our floating cloud desks — and maybe in a few cases that might be true — but overall this is a very good thing for you and your organization.
 Nothing we can do can take your site away. **Your site is yours forever**.